Yangshan County

 Yangshan County (postal: Yeungshan; 阳山县 (陽山縣, Yángshān Xiàn)) is a county in the northwest of Guangdong Province, China, bordering Hunan province to the north.
 It is under the administration of the city of Qingyuan.

 A military camp was established in the area in the late Qin dynasty.
 It was Emperor Han Wu Di who formally recognized Yangshan as a county.
 A Tang dynasty poet, Han You (Chinese: 韓愈), visited it and wrote a poem about his journey, "The Travel Diary of Swallow Pavilion" (Chinese: < 燕喜亭記>).

+Other information

+According to the Local Gazette of Guangdong (廣東史志), Yangshan County is the hometown of about six thousand Overseas Chinese.
+These Overseas Chinese settle in Malaysia, United States of America, etc.

+In popular culture

 In Grand Theft Auto V, according to Trevor Philips, Los Santos Triads leader Wei Cheng and his son Tao Cheng were born in Yangshan.